artsy/artsy.github.io/_posts/2018-11-20-keeping-dependencies-updated.markdown

 date.
 I'd personally used [Greenkeeper][greenkeeper] in the past and it seemed to work fairly well for my uses.
 I'd also heard about [Renovate][renovate] which is another option that actually supports more package managers than just yarn/npm.
 Great!
 Plenty to evaluate here.
-Anytime I'm evaluating a new service there are a few questions I ask myself upfront to help a good decision.
+Anytime I'm evaluating a new service there are a few questions I ask myself upfront to help a good decision:

 1. What are my exact needs
 2. Can this solution scale to meet future needs

-The first point straight-forward, but there's a little twist.
+The first point is straight-forward, but there's a little twist.
 We have a _lot_ of dependencies.
 If we got PRs for all of them we'd be pretty much unable to do anything.
 In this case we wanted to specifically limit it to packages that are published by Artsy (on the `@artsy` npm namespace).